openjs-foundation/cross-project-council/proposals/stage-2/PROJECT_ONBOARDING/README.md

 ## Unresolved Question

-* Should there be a quiet period?
-* Should all emeritus projects be expected to go through this process?
+* Should all existing projects be expected to go through check list?
-* Should projects be able to enter as `Impact Level`?

 ## What is necessary to complete this proposal